-Financial liabilities of the Fund comprise trade and other payables, distributions payable and net assets attributable to unitholders - liability.
+Financial liabilities of the Fund comprise trade and other payables, distributions payable, interest bearing liabilities and net assets attributable to unitholders - liability.
 Trade and other payables and distributions payable have no contractual maturities but are typically settled within 30 days of the obligation arising.